N3kowarrior/ih8sn-Oneplus7pro/README.md

-Certainly!
-Here's the reformatted version for improved readability:

 ## ih8sn for Oneplus7pro

 Custom config of ih8sn for OP7 Pro, made with keys from the latest OTA update.
 Please note that I am not responsible for any damage that may occur to your device if you do not follow the guide properly or flash wrong files.
 If you encounter any issues after installation, I will not be providing support.